LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

 In order to expand the range of IP addresses which are available, a new Internet Protocol has been implemented and is in the process of being adopted.
 This is version 6 of the Internet Protocol and is abbreviated IPv6.
-The most recent versions of Windows, Mac OS X, and Linux all support IPv6 addresses.
+The most recent versions of Windows, OS X, and Linux all support IPv6 addresses.
 The DNS lookup methods in Lasso do not support IPv6 addresses at this time.
 IPv6 addresses are essentially 128-bit integers.
-A typical IPv6 address may appear as
+A typical IPv6 address may appear as follows:
-follows:

 .. code-block:: none